strapi/documentation/developer-docs/latest/concepts/sso.md

 The configuration object depends on the strategy needs, but often asks for a callback URL to be redirected to once the connection has been made on the provider side.

 You can generate a specific callback URL for your provider using the `getStrategyCallbackURL` method.
+This URL also needs to be written on the provider side in order to allow redirection from it.

+The format of the callback URL is the following: `/admin/connect/<provider_uid>`.

 ::: tip
 `strapi.admin.services.passport.getStrategyCallbackURL` is a Strapi helper you can use to get a callback URL for a specific provider.
-It takes a provider name as a parameter and returns a URL as a string.
+It takes a provider name as a parameter and returns a URL.
 :::

 If needed, this is also where you will put your client ID and secret key for your OAuth2 application.